Signet Society: Symbols

-The Signet eschews initiation rituals common to Harvard's Final Clubs and the Lampoon in favor of an induction, during which each new member receives a red rose.
-The rose is to be kept, dried, and returned to the Signet Society upon the publication of the member's first substantial published work.
+During Signet inductions, each new member receives a red rose.
+The rose is to be kept, dried and returned to the Signet Society upon the publication of the member's first substantial published work.
 The Signet maintains a library of these works, which were originally literary, but now include programs or other artifacts marking the performance of music, films, or displays of the visual artistry of members.
+Dried roses hang on the walls of the Signet near the works that occasioned their return.
+Particularly noteworthy is T. S. Eliot's rose, which hangs along with his original letter of acceptance to the society.

-Dried roses hang on the walls of the Signet nearby the works that occasioned their return.
-Particularly noteworthy is T.S.
-Eliot's rose, which hangs along with his original letter of acceptance to the society.
+Activities

 Since 1910, the Signet has hosted an Annual Dinner honoring poets, authors, musicians, and social commentators.
 The Signet has a longstanding, reciprocal relationship with the Elizabethan Club, (or "The Lizzie") of Yale University.
 The two organizations sporadically hold a lawn croquet tournament, for which a handled and engraved silver pudding cup in a mahogany case serves as the trophy.

 An alumni corporation administers the Signet's endowment, property, and staff.
 Since 2010, the Society has hosted Artists-in-Residence in a second-floor apartment.